 - With a flexi pass, you get a set number of travel days that you’ll need to ration out across your trip.
 If your pass includes 10 days of travel within a one-month period, that means your pass is valid for a month, but you can only travel on 10 days (they don’t have to be consecutive).

-Single Country Pass options:
+One Country Pass options:

-- 3, 4, 6 or 8 days flexi travel within 1 month
+- 3, 4, 6 or 8 days flexi travel within one month.

 Global Pass options: